remotemcu/remcu_examples/STM32F103RCT6/README.md

 </details>

-The seconda app is ***DAC_DMA_Escalator*** that generates an escalator signal.
+The second app is ***DAC_DMA_Escalator*** that generates an escalator signal.
 The DAC module of STM32 MCU doesn’t have this signal generator.
 But the wave can be created by using both DAC and DMA.
 A DMA enables buffering received and transmitted data from peripherals to the MCU's memory.
 And the REMCU library can load and store to the microcontroller memory.
 ![dma](img/dma_show.gif)
 In this way, you can upload signal data to the MCU chip memory and control DAC using DMA.